FriendsOfTYPO3/tea/Documentation/Index.rst

 ----

-This TYPO3 extension, based on Extbase and Fluid, is an example of best practices in automated code checks, unit and functional testing, and continuous integration.
+This TYPO3 extension, based on Extbase and Fluid, is an example of best practices in automated code checks, unit/functional/acceptance testing and continuous integration.

 ----